 | Coconut or coconut–soy blend | Brighter diffusion with some scents | Load, wick, and vessel balance |

 Use this section as a behavior guide, not a full testing manual.
-For deeper tuning, move to how to fix weak scent throw in your candles, how to test candle scent throw in real spaces, and best fragrance oils for soy candles.
+For deeper tuning, move to how to fix weak scent throw in your candles and how to test candle scent throw in real spaces.

 Fragrance Oils vs Essential Oils in Candles